numba/numba/docs/source/developer/caching.rst

 Caching is done by saving the compiled *object code*, the ELF object of the executable code.
 By using the *object code*, cached functions have minimal overhead because no compilation is needed.
-The cached data is saved under ``__pycache__`` directory.
-The index of the cache is stored in a ``.nbi`` file.
-One index per function.
-It lists all the overloaded signatures compiled for the function.
-The *object code* is stored in files of ``.nbc`` extension.
+The cached data is saved under the ``__pycache__`` directory.
+The index of the cache is stored in a ``.nbi`` file, with one index per function, and it lists all the overloaded signatures compiled for the function.
+The *object code* is stored in files with an ``.nbc`` extension, one file per overload.
-One per overload.

 Requirements for Cacheability
 -----------------------------

-Developers should note the requirements for a function to be cached to ensure that the features they are working on are compatible with caching.
+Developers should note the requirements of a function to permit it to be cached to ensure that the features they are working on are compatible with caching.

 Requirements for cacheable function: